 The University of South Carolina's internal control policies and procedures.

-- Indicate alternate cost center, object code and/or cost share account code for purchases to be charged if different than the default assigned to the purchasing card.
+- Indicate alternate cost center, object code, and/or cost share account code for purchases to be charged if different than the default assigned to the Purchasing

-- If the cardholder is also the liaison, it is a requirement that an approver must be designated to also approve the transactions of the liaison in the Works application.
-This is in addition to the supervisor and/or department head approving the paper electronic statement.
-The approver may be any employee.
-Not necessarily your immediate supervisor.
+- If the Cardholder is also the liaison, it is a requirement that the department head approver also approve the transactions of the liaison in the PeopleSoft Expense Module.

 Department Liaison will: